 We also are glad to have your recommendations about potential illustrations--with captions and credit lines that identify the images and the sources of photographs or other illustrations.
 (Illustrations are not at all required for initial submissions.
 But if you send them, we prefer .JPG or .TIF files, at least 300 dpi.
 If your work is accepted for publication, we will request a headshot photo of you, 300 dpi, 4"x6").

 For POETRY submissions, we appreciate receiving a "batch" of several (5-7) poems (one copy of each) and a brief biographical note.
-Please also include your contact information (name, mailing address, phone, email).
-Please include your e-mail address to make it easy for us to acknowledge that we have received your work.
+Also, please also include your contact information (name, mailing address, phone, email).
 We want only unpublished poems for consideration.
 We do not prefer simultaneous submissions, though we will consider them.
 (Please let us know when something you've sent us has been accepted elsewhere.)
 If you query the editor first, it is possible to send your poems as an e-mail attachment.
 But we will not open uninvited attachments, so please query first.
 We prefer Word (.docx) files or .pdfs.
+Please use the subject line "Poetry Submission."
+When corresponding via email with Appalachian Journal, it is helpful to include a "signature" with your contact info, in addition to your name.
+If you are submitting via USPS, please include your e-mail address to make it easy for us to acknowledge that we have received your work.

 Submit your work to